openwallet-foundation/credo-ts/docs/getting-started/0-agent.md

 const httpOutboundTransporter = new HttpOutboundTransporter() agent.registerOutboundTransport(httpOutboundTransporter)

-//Inbound transports are currently built-in, you don't need to create them.
+// Inbound transports are currently built-in, you don't need to create them.
 ```

 More about [Transports](1-transports.md).